gijss/rfsm-modeling/README.md

 * A complete programming environment based on that Xtext grammar
 * Lua [code generation](https://github.com/gijss/rfsm-modeling/tree/master/be.kuleuven.rodinia.transform.rfsm/epsilon) based on the model of an rFSM program

 This project illustrates the creation of a meta-model, DSL and proper programming tools through the use of Eclipse Modeling Framework.
-In particular, Xcore is used to define the meta-model, Xtext to define the grammar and create the programming environment, Epsilon to transform the meta-model and to generate source code for a compiler.
+In particular, Xcore is used to define the meta-model, Xtext to define the grammar and create the programming environment, Epsilon to transform the meta-model and to generate source code for an interpreter.

 Installation and usage
 ---